Patricia Heaton’s ‘The Middle’ Renewed For A Ninth Season, Equaling ‘Raymond’

 — Tampa NewsChannel (@Tampa_NC) October 18, 2016

-Patricia Heaton believes that time has flown by since the cast began filming, and marveled at how her on-screen children have matured professionally.
+Patricia Heaton believes that time has flown by since the cast began filming, and she marveled at how her on-screen children have matured professionally.
 According to ABC 7 Chicago, Patricia Heaton spoke about how deeply she has bonded with her on-screen family members.

 “It’s just like I have this other wonderful family.
 You watch those kids, I can’t believe how young they were when we started… they’re off having these wonderful lives, they’re all becoming adults, and it’s a joy to see.”